DeliciousD/Shroom_ID/README.md

 A machine learning application in aid of identifying British mushroom species

-This is particularly useful for an initial guess as to what the species may be, for cross referencing
+This is particularly useful for an initial guess as to what the species may be for cross referencing with a reliable source

 #### ______________ Notes on App _____________________